aaditya-prog/CRUD-Django/README.md

 a simple CRUD application created using the powerful python framework, django.
 Using the application, basic CRUD operations can be carried out.
 User authentication system has also been managed in the application.
 You must register and verify your email to login into the system.
-ALso, only admins will have access to the user management templates i.e.(add, update or delete).
+Also, only admins will have access to the user management templates i.e., (add, update and delete users).
 The normal users can only add perform operations on products and categories.

 So, if you are interested to take a look and run the project locally, follow the